dan-jose2006/landing-page/README.md

+Gourmet Haven – Fine Dining Landing Page

-Project Overview
+Overview

-This is a responsive landing page for a fictional fine-dining restaurant called Gourmet Haven.
+Gourmet Haven is a responsive landing page for a fictional fine-dining restaurant.
-It is designed with HTML5 and CSS3 (no external libraries) to ensure fast loading and mobile compatibility.
+Built with pure HTML5 and CSS3, the design ensures fast performance, cross-device compatibility, and accessibility.

 Features

-Sticky navigation bar with smooth scrolling
+Sticky Navigation Bar with smooth scrolling between sections.

-Hero section with restaurant intro and call-to-action button
+Hero Section introducing the restaurant with a call-to-action button.

-Menu section showcasing signature dishes with prices
+Menu Section highlighting signature dishes and prices.

-Testimonials section with customer reviews
+Testimonials Section displaying customer reviews.

-Reservation section for booking a table
+Reservation Section for booking a table.

-Responsive design for mobile, tablet, and desktop
+Responsive Design for mobile, tablet, and desktop.

-Accessible with semantic HTML and ARIA labels
+Semantic HTML and ARIA labels for accessibility.

 Live Demo

-Open the webpage on any device using this link: https://dan-jose2006.github.io/landing-page/
+You can view the webpage on any device here: https://dan-jose2006.github.io/landing-page/

-What I Learned!
+What I Learned

-While building this project, I learned:
+During the development of this project, I gained experience in:

-How to structure a webpage using semantic HTML for better accessibility.
+Structuring a webpage with semantic HTML for better SEO and accessibility.

-How to create a fully responsive layout using CSS Grid and media queries.
+Designing a responsive layout using CSS Grid and media queries.

-How to implement a sticky navigation bar with smooth scrolling.
+Implementing a sticky navigation bar with smooth scroll behavior.

-How to design visually appealing sections with color palettes, typography, and box shadows.
+Choosing and applying a cohesive color palette and typography.

+Adding visual depth using box shadows and hover effects.

-The importance of optimizing a webpage for different screen sizes and devices.
+Optimizing the site for different screen sizes and devices.